tunafysh/Checkr/README.md

-# summerproj
+# Checkr

-My projects for Summer School

-## Cyber Security
+An MBR/GPT locker for Linux (for now.)

->The bootloader assembly is not mine.
+>The BIOS bootloader assembly is not mine.
 It is a modified version of CYCLAWPS52's RedMBR.